 And while the Old Testament anticipates Christ, the New Testament reveals Jesus.

 For this reason, the only explanation for its unity is that the Bible had one ultimate divine author, God.

 And the Bible unquestionably agrees that it is “inspired” by God or “3.
 God-breathed” (2 Tim.
 3:16).
 As a result, God guided each human author precisely as he wanted.

 Put another way; the Holy Spirit “carried along” each human.
-He used their own language, skills, and experience, resulting in God’s perfect and holy Word (2 Pet.
+He used their language, skills, and experience, creating God’s perfect and holy Word (2 Pet.
 1:21).